All articles

 Module 4: Safety Management

-The assessment records ongoing management arrangements: the evacuation strategy (simultaneous evacuation is almost always appropriate for holiday lets), a pre-arrival checklist covering alarm tests and route checks, a fire safety log, and confirmation that the assessment has been reviewed within the last 12 months.
+This covers the ongoing management side: your evacuation strategy (simultaneous evacuation — everyone out at once — is almost always right for holiday lets), a pre-arrival checklist covering alarm tests and exit checks, a fire safety log, and confirmation that the assessment itself has been reviewed within the last 12 months.

 Module 5: Guest Safety Management

-• Guest information pack with alarm locations, escape routes, assembly point, and emergency contacts
+• Guest information pack with alarm locations, escape routes, assembly point, and your emergency contact

 • Escape route diagram posted inside bedroom doors

-The module closes with the risk matrix: likelihood of fire and consequence if fire occurs, producing an overall risk rating of Low, Medium, High, or Very High.
+The module finishes with the risk matrix: likelihood of a fire, consequence if one occurs, giving an overall risk rating of Low, Medium, High, or Very High.

 How Often Does a Holiday Let Need a New Assessment?

-The RRO 2005 requires the assessment to be reviewed whenever there is reason to believe it may no longer be valid — including structural changes, new appliances, or changes to how the property is used.
-In practice, an annual review is the recommended standard, and the England STL Registration Scheme (launching 2026) is expected to treat a current, written FRA as a registration requirement.
+The RRO 2005 requires you to review whenever there's reason to believe the assessment may no longer be valid — structural changes, new appliances, changes to how the property is used.
+In practice, an annual review is the expected standard.
+England's STL (short-term let) registration scheme, launching in 2026, is expected to treat a current written FRA as a registration requirement.
+For hosts operating in London, see also: the 90-night rule and your fire safety obligations.

 Start Your Holiday Let FRA with FRASafe

-FRASafe’s holiday let fire risk assessment guides you through all five modules in around 30–45 minutes and generates a written report meeting the requirements of HMSO guidance and the RRO 2005.
-At £45, it costs a fraction of a professional assessor visit and can be completed whenever is convenient — including between guest stays.
+For a quick reference version, see our self-catering fire safety checklist.
+FRASafe's holiday let fire risk assessment guides you through all five modules in around 30–45 minutes and generates a written report that meets the requirements of the government's own guidance and the RRO 2005.
+At £45, it costs a fraction of a professional assessor visit and can be completed whenever suits you — including between guest stays.
+If you're letting short-term in England, this is genuinely the smartest way to get it done properly.

 Start Your Assessment Free